web-eid/web-eid-authtoken-validation-java/README.md

 In the internal implementation, the Web eID authentication token format changed in version 2.
 In version 1, the authentication token was in the OpenID X509 ID Token (JWT) format in order to be compatible with the standard OpenID Connect ID Token specification.
 During independent security review it was pointed out that any similarities of the Web eID authentication token to the JWT format are actually undesirable, as they would imply that the claims presented in the Web eID authentication token can be trusted and processed, while in fact they must be ignored, as they can be manipulated at the client side.
 The presence of the claims in the authentication token introduces a risk of vulnerabilities in case the authentication implementer decides to rely on any of them for making security critical decisions or decides to apply the same standard validation workflow that is applied to standard JWTs.
 Since there does not exist a standardized format for an authentication proof that corresponds to the requirements of the Web eID authentication protocol, a special purpose JSON-based format for the Web eID authentication token was adopted in version 2.
 The format is described in detail in the section *[Authentication token format](#authentication-token-format)*, and the full analysis of the format change is available in [this article](https://web-eid.github.io/web-eid-system-architecture-doc/web-eid-auth-token-v2-format-spec.pdf).

-# Authentication Token Format Versions
+# Authentication token format versions

 The Web eID authentication protocol defines two token formats currently supported by this library:

 - **Format v1.0** – Used in desktop Web eID authentication flows with traditional smart card readers.

 - **Format v1.1** – An extended authentication token format that allows signing certificate information to be included in the authentication response.
   - `unverifiedSigningCertificates` – an array of signing certificate entries.
 Each entry contains: